August 16, 2021

 - Partial detokenization: You don’t have to give customer service access to the entire SSN just so that they can compare the last four.
 You can, given the right tokenization solution, make sure customer service can detokenize ONLY the last four digits.
 This allows you to follow the security design principle of “least privilege” — that every process or user should be able to access only the information needed to do their job.

 In some cases, you can choose to have tokens that allow some computations (e.g., find common users across different datasets) that might otherwise have required access to sensitive data.
 These tokens expose just enough information to be useful (e.g. whether or not two records refer to the same user).
 The key point is that you get to control the exact tradeoff between the security and usability of your data using simple token configuration; not complex cryptography.
+To learn more about how tokenization works at Skyflow, take a look at our documentation.

 This is really just scratching the surface.
 We haven’t talked about your other problems around compliance, data-residency, governance, etc. We also have barely discussed the various kinds of tokens and their information-hiding properties.